NCAR/qstat-cache/README.md

 ```
 usage: qstat [-h] [-1] [-a] [-D DELIMITER] [-f] [-F {json,dsv}]
              [--format FORMAT] [-H] [-J] [--noheader] [-n] [-s]
-                [--status STATUS] [-t] [-u USER] [-w] [-x] [filters ...]
+             [--status STATUS] [-t] [-T] [-u USER] [-w] [-x]
+             [filters ...]

 This command provides a lightweight alternative to qstat.
 Data are queried and
 updated every minute from the PBS job scheduler.
-Options not listed here will be
+Options not listed here will
-forwarded to the scheduler.
+be forwarded to the scheduler.
 Please use those options sparingly.
 Job IDs, if
 provided, should be numeric only and space delimited.
 If a destination is
 provided, it should be a valid execution queue on the chosen server.
-This cached
+This
-version of qstat does not allow mixed queries from multiple servers - only one
+cached version of qstat does not allow mixed queries from multiple servers -
-server may be specified per request.
+only one server may be specified per request.

 positional arguments:
   filters          job IDs or queues